-The PhD program emphasizes independent research on the part of the students.
-Doctoral students select three faculty members as their doctoral thesis committee which closely monitors progress and advises students in their research project.
-Laboratory work is accompanied by seminars and lecture series, a wide variety of advanced methods courses, training in scientific writing and oral presentation skills, courses in intercultural communication, bioethics and research ethics, elective courses, and participation in international conferences or workshops.
+The PhD program emphasizes independent research by the students in the group of a faculty member.
+The PhD students select three independent faculty members as their thesis advisory committee who closely monitor progress and advise the students in their research project.
+Laboratory work is accompanied by seminars and lecture series, a wide variety of advanced methods courses, training in scientific writing and oral presentation skills, courses in intercultural communication, career planning, time and project management, bioethics and research ethics, elective courses, and participation in international conferences or workshops.
+Regular industry excursions are offered to biotechnological or pharmaceutical companies, including visits of the R&D facilities and discussions of career options with representatives of the HR departments.